 The Top 10 Blogs To Follow By Every Marketer Around The World

-HuffPost is news and website and blog of American origin.
+HuffPost is a news and website and blog of American origin.
 It has international and localized editions.
 It is available in the following languages; Arabic, English, French, German, Greek, Italian, Japanese, Korean, Portuguese, Spanish.
 The original content published by HuffPost falls into the categories of news, satire, politics, business, entertainment, environment, technology, media, lifestyle, culture, comedy, healthy living, women’s interests and various other local news.
-Clearly, it is the best blog to follow if you have relevant interests.
+It is the best blog to follow if you have relevant interests.

 The content that is put together on The HuffPost has been contributed by paid staff writers and reporters, and also unpaid bloggers.
-But in January 2018 The HuffPost ended its long practice of publishing content contributed by unpaid bloggers.
+But in January 2018 The HuffPost ended its long practise of publishing content contributed by unpaid bloggers.
 The content contributed by unpaid bloggers attracted a lot of public controversies because the organization faced the negative consequences of opinions that were put forward by these bloggers.
 Instead, The HuffPost introduced a “personal” and “opinion” portal which features content contributed by the paid writers.

-Engadget is a network of blogs which publishes descriptive and buyer’s guide content for gadgets and consumer electronics.
+Engadget is a network of blogs that publishes descriptive and buyer’s guide content for gadgets and consumer electronics.
 Its regularly updated section of current technology advancement trends and relevant content on the nature of future technologies is the best takeaway for tech-savvy readers.
 It also publishes review content on quality web series and documentaries.
-Clearly, it is the best blog for people having similar interests.
+It is the best blog for people having similar interests.
 It is a type of weblog, with a total of ten blogs under operation.
-4 out of these 10 blogs is published in the English language whereas other 6 international editions have independent editorial staff.
+4 out of these 10 blogs is published in the English language whereas the other 6 international editions have independent editorial staff.
 These international editions are published in Chinese, Japanese, Spanish and German, Polish and Korean.

-Engadget has launched 15 years ago on March 2004.
+Engadget has launched 15 years ago in March 2004.
 It was co-founded by Peter Rojas, the former Gizmodo tech weblog editor.
 The parent company of Engadget from the year 2004 to 2011 was Weblogs, Inc which changed to AOL (America Online) after 2011.
 America Online continued to be Engadget’s parent company till 2017, after which AOL itself was completely embraced by Verizon Media.
 As of now, the parent company of Engadget is Verizon Media.
-Engadget has a history of having many editors in chiefs for a short span of time.
+Engadget has a history of having many editors in chiefs for a short period.
 Ryan Block stepped down as editor in chief in 2008 to let Joshua Topolsky take over the role of the same.
 Joshua Topolsky further stepped down in March 2011 to pursue other opportunities.
 Tim Stevens further carried out the work as editor-in-chief from March 2012.
 After that, the further acquisition of Engadget by AOL and other administrative changes in AOL welcomed many other editors-in-chief like Marc Perton, Michael Gorman, Christopher Trout.
 As of now, Dana Wollman is the current editor-in-chief from September 2018.

 Two major redesigns were introduced in 2013 and 2015 by the editorial board members to make Engadget a more exhaustive one-stop solution for customers interested in technology.
-Consistent efforts have also been made on regular intervals to make Engadget more user-friendly for people outside the realm of technology.
+Consistent efforts have also been made at regular intervals to make Engadget more user-friendly for people outside the realm of technology.

 Engadget also has put out its official application for iOS and Android.
 Engadget has been consistently listed as the best blog for tech information present on the internet and has also won the 2011 prestigious People’s Voice Webby award in consumer electronics.

-Moz is a software as a service company which hosts a website and blog for digital marketers and content marketers.
-The content is of descriptive nature emphasizing the importance and relevance of inbound marketing and marketing analytics.
+Moz is a software as a service company that hosts a website and blog for digital marketers and content marketers.
+The content is descriptive emphasizing the importance and relevance of inbound marketing and marketing analytics.
 It hosts a series of extremely valuable and relevant software products and marketing related tools that assist effectively and efficiently to increase the outreach of business, primarily by building its strong online presence.
 The Moz blog attracts more than a million globally-based digital marketers and content developers because of its valuable content and tools that include keyword research, link building, site audits, and page optimization.
 It is the best blog to follow to know more about the advances, trends, and tools that are popular in the field of inbound marketing.

 Moz was launched 15 years ago by a team of a mother and son, Rand Fishkin and Gillian Muessig as “SEOmoz”.
-In its initial phase, it raised high amounted funding from Ignition Partners and Foundry group.
+In its initial phase, it raised high amounts of funding from Ignition Partners and the Foundry group.
 The then SEOmoz acquired Followerwonk in June 2012 for about US$4 million.
 Followerwonk initially worked on exploiting the functionalities of Twitter for building strong outreach for a business.
 It further acquired GetListed in December 2012 for US$3 million.
 SEOmoz underwent a rebranding in May 2013 and also relaunched its website at Moz.com.
-The Moz grew its revenue from US$1.5 million to US$11.4 million between the time period from 2008 to 2011.
+Moz grew its revenue from US$1.5 million to US$11.4 million between the period from 2008 to 2011.
 Rand Fishkin stepped down as the CEO in January 2014 to allow Sarah Bird, the former President and COO of the company.
 Rand Fishkin further left the organization to pursue other interests in February 2018.

 Moz sells some really useful tools like Moz Keyword explorer which provides relevant keyword suggestions, Search Engine Optimization competitions, Search engine result page features and various other search volume data.
 Another tool called MozPro facilitates Search engine optimization crawl check-ups.
 It also provides relevant information on prioritized Search engine optimization fixes, rank tracking and also competitor tracking.
 MozRank is yet another tool for researching popular search habits.
-Further, it has its own browser tool called MozBar.
+Further, it has its browser tool called MozBar.

 Moz also hosts the annual digital marketing conference MozCon in Seattle every July.
 MozCon is a 3-day event, with its focus mainly on SEO, growth marketing and Content marketing.